EndingCredits/roguelike-engine/README.md

 # roguelike-engine
-Example of basic roguelike engine in python - WIP
+Example of basic roguelike engine in python and libtcod - WIP

+Uses numpy and libtcod, both can be installed with pip.

+Shows functionality for dynamically updating tiles, with "wavelike" tile, and tile with fade.